dgolteanu/MSc/Lab book/README.md

 MacOS updated to 11.6
 ## 2022/01/11
 ## Nextstrain dataset download
 Downloaded data used to build tree on Nextstrain's website from the GISAID website portal https://www.epicov.org/epi3/frontend > "EpiCoV" tab > "Downloads" tab > pop up > "Genomic epidemiology" header > 'nextregions' button > pop up "Region-specific Auspice source files" > "Global" download button.
-This gives "hcov_global_2022-01-09_23-30" containing the fasta of sequences used on the nextstrain website https://nextstrain.org/ncov/gisaid/global as seen on January 9 2022
+This gives "hcov_global_2022-01-09_23-30" containing the fasta of sequences used on the nextstrain website https://nextstrain.org/ncov/gisaid/global as seen on January 9 2022.
+3215 samples

 ## 2022/02/27
 Will have to redownload the nextstrain website data & raw data used to build it from gisaid on the same day (weekday)